-Competitive swimmers often devote a substantial amount of time perfecting their form and technique, and for good reason.
+Competitive swimmers devote a substantial amount of time perfecting their form and technique and for good reason.
 Extraneous kicks, unnecessary breaths, and flailing strokes always result in slower finish times and wasted effort.
 Energy is vital for speed and endurance.

 I like to compare brand positioning to a swimmer’s focus on technique.
 Brand positioning refers to the articulation of the functional and emotional benefits a client or customer will realize by using a business’s products or services.
-A brand positioning statement explains why the business is superior in helping its audience reach their goals, and it focuses brand stakeholders on the exact reason why their brand exists and what makes their brand special.
+A brand positioning statement explains why the business’s products or services are superior in helping its audience reach their goals and what makes the brand special.
 Any new initiative, product, or communication tactic should conform to and support the confirmed position; otherwise, it is a wasted effort.

-A solid brand positioning statement should be written in client-friendly language but should not be public-facing.
+A solid brand positioning statement should be written in client-friendly language but should not be public facing.
 Instead, it should act as a shared internal vision that informs and guides the business’s communications strategy going forward.
-Clients or customers should see the end result of the positioning statement in their perception of a clear, defined idea of what the business can do for them.
+Clients or customers should perceive the positioning statement in their experience of the business’s brand, products, or services.

 Parts of a Brand Positioning Statement